Barkhuizen v Napier: Facts

-When the applicant (the insured) instituted action in a High Court against the respondent (the insurer) on a short-term insurance contract, the insurer raised a special plea that it had been released from liability under the contract, since the applicant had failed to institute the action within the time period specified in the contract, namely ninety days from the date of repudiation of the claim.

-The applicant replicated that the time-limitation clause was unconstitutional and unenforceable because it violated his right under the Constitution of the Republic of South Africa to have the matter determined by a court.
+When the applicant (the insured) instituted action in the High Court against the respondent (the insurer) on a short-term insurance contract, the insurer raised a special plea that it had been released from liability under the contract, since the applicant had failed to institute the action within the time period specified in the contract, namely ninety days from the date of repudiation of the claim.
+The applicant replicated that the time-limitation clause was unconstitutional and unenforceable because it violated his right under the Constitution to have the matter determined by a court.

-The High Court upheld the applicant's contention, created an order declaring the time-limitation clause to be inconsistent with the Constitution and dismissed the special plea.

-On appeal to the Supreme Court of Appeal (SCA), it was found that section 34 of the Constitution did not prevent time-bar provisions in contracts that were entered into freely and voluntarily, but that it could not be determined on the evidence whether the clause under consideration had been entered into freely and voluntarily.
+The High Court upheld the applicant's contention, declaring the time-limitation clause to be inconsistent with the Constitution and dismissing the special plea.
+However, on appeal, the Supreme Court of Appeal held that section 34 of the Constitution did not prevent time-bar provisions in contracts that were entered into freely and voluntarily, but that it could not be determined on the evidence whether the clause under consideration had been entered into freely and voluntarily.
 The SCA accordingly upheld the appeal (and the special plea).

-The applicant then approached the Constitutional Court (CC) for leave to appeal against the decision of the SCA.
-Before the CC, the respondent contended inter alia that the provisions of section 34 had no application to constitutional challenges to contractual terms.
+The applicant then approached the Constitutional Court for leave to appeal against the decision of the Supreme Court.
+Before the Constitutional Court, the respondent contended inter alia that the provisions of section 34 had no application to constitutional challenges to contractual terms.

 Judgment

-The CC held that public policy has to be determined with reference to the Constitution, so that a contractual term which violates the Constitution is by definition contrary to public policy and therefore unenforceable.
+The Constitutional Court held that public policy has to be determined with reference to the Constitution, so that a contractual term which violates the Constitution is by definition contrary to public policy and therefore unenforceable.
 The proper approach to constitutional challenges to contractual terms is to determine whether the term challenged is contrary to public policy as evidenced by South Africa's constitutional values, in particular those found in the Bill of Rights.
 Section 34, therefore, not only reflected the foundational values that underlie the constitutional order, but also constituted public policy.
 The court determined that the proper approach to the present matter was to determine whether the time-limitation clause violated section 34 of the Constitution and was thus contrary to public policy.